Portnoy's Complaint: Writing

 Roth had begun work on Portnoy's Complaint in 1967, before publication of his novel When She Was Good that year.
 The piece had its genesis in a satirical monologue Roth had written to accompany a slide show proposed for inclusion in the risqué revue Oh!
 Calcutta! that would focus on the sexual organs of the rich and famous.

-While the slide show would never come to fruition, Roth found part of the accompanying monologue about masturbation salvageable.
+While the slide show never came to fruition, Roth found part of the accompanying monologue about masturbation salvageable.
 Roth re-fashioned the material for the novel and sold a chapter of the book, entitled "Whacking Off", to Partisan Review.
-Progress on the novel was slow because Roth was suffering from writer's block relating to his ex-wife, Margaret Martinson, and the unpleasant prospect that any royalties generated by the novel would have to be split equally with her.
+Progress on the novel was slow because Roth was suffering from writer's block, relating to his ex-wife, Margaret Martinson and the unpleasant prospect that any royalties generated by the novel would have to be split equally with her.
 In May 1968, Martinson was killed in a car crash in Central Park.
-Roth's writer's block lifted and, following Martinson's funeral, he traveled to the Yaddo literary retreat to complete the manuscript.
+Roth's writer's block lifted and following Martinson's funeral, he traveled to the Yaddo literary retreat to complete the manuscript.

 Responses, reviews and attacks

-The publication of the novel caused a major controversy in American public discourse.
-The two aspects that evoked such outrage were its explicit and candid treatment of sexuality and obscenities, including detailed depictions of masturbation, which was revolutionary in the late 1960s, and the irreverent portrait of Jewish identity.
-It sparked an uproar in the Jewish community, even among New York intellectuals such as Irving Howe and Diana Trilling.
+The publication of the novel caused controversy in American public discourse.
+The two aspects that evoked outrage were its explicit and candid treatment of sexuality and obscenities, including detailed depictions of masturbation, which was revolutionary in the late 1960s, and the irreverent portrait of Jewish identity.
+It caused uproar in the Jewish community, including among New York intellectuals such as Irving Howe and Diana Trilling.